How to watch Zuckerberg testify at the European Parliament

 Under pressure, Zuckerberg then agreed to a web stream of the questioning.

-Tommy Stadlen, the co-founder of Swing, said that although the hearing may not attract as much attention as Zukcerberg's appearance in Congress, Facebook has more at stake.
+Tommy Stadlen, the co-founder of Swing, said that although the hearing may not attract as much attention as Zuckerberg's appearance in Congress, Facebook has more at stake.

 "European regulators tend to move faster and harder than their US counterparts when it comes to big tech," he said.